sauravraghuvanshi/azure-docs-powershell/Az/Az.Storage/Get-AzDataLakeGen2ChildItem.md

 # Get-AzDataLakeGen2ChildItem

 ## SYNOPSIS
-Lists sub directories and files from a directory or filesystem root.
+Lists sub directorys and files from a directory or filesystem root.

 ## SYNTAX